dfinity/motoko/doc/md/reference/language-manual.md

 An identifier bound by a `private` or `system` declaration is excluded from the type of the enclosing object, module or actor and thus inaccessible.

 In a `persistent` actor or actor class, all declarations are implicitly `stable` unless explicitly declared otherwise.
-In a non-`persistent` actor or actor class, all declarations are implicitly `flexible` (equivalently `transient`) unless explicitly declared otherwise.
+In a non-`persistent` actor or actor class, all declarations are implicitly `transient` (equivalently `flexible`) unless explicitly declared otherwise.

 The declaration field has type `T` provided: